HexChrx/learnphp/readme.txt

 Created a new branch dev

-creating a new branch is qucik & simple.
+creating a new branch is quick & simple.

-learn the branchs mangage
+learn the branch manage

-git is free sofeware
+git is free software